marinasundstrom/cmicro-compiler/README.md

 My first ever compiler.
 Written in C#/.NET.
 Originally for .NET Framework but ported to .NET 9.

 The program is compiling "example.cm" into "output.exe".

+Check the version in the "Decompiled" folder.
+Description further down.

 ## Purpose